Now

 (This is my now page.
 You should make one too.)

-I just made my Washington National Opera debut!
+In March I made my Washington National Opera debut!
 I played on-stage sousaphone in an adaptation of Offenbach’s La Périchole that is set in Prohibition-era New Orleans called Songbird.
 There was no pit for this opera.
 It was just 11 of us on stage on a bandstand and I played probably two thirds of the time - everything from New Orleans street beat grooves to precarious, one-off opera-style downbeats that follows a singer’s recitative.
 One foot in each world was challenging and wonderful.
 The lead was opera superstar Isabel Leonard whose performance was enchanting.
 It was an h0nor to share the stage with these musicians.

-Earlier this month I had the opportunity to play the orchestral music from the video game series Final Fantasy.
+I also had the opportunity to play the orchestral music from the video game series Final Fantasy.
 The crowd was electric!
 They knew every single piece, each composer, and all screamed in unison at different parts.
 It is so rewarding to get to play for an audience that are all so over the top passionate about the same thing.
 It is what makes live music so special.
 And the tuba parts!
 Lots of double and triple forte whole notes.
 But well written!
 It was athletic and a total blast.

 My world was rocked when my dear friend and most frequent creative collaborator, Lance LaDuke, passed away in December at the age of 56.
 He suffered a very serious fall and was never able to recover.
 I miss him every single day and I’m only now starting to feel like I’m getting my brain wrapped around it all.
 He is so dearly missed as a friend, colleague, and human.
 Hug your loved ones.